ldynia/workshop-github-copilot-chat/chat/WORKSHOP.md

 **Objectives:** How to start working with unknown project.

-Go to `cd chat/sherlock` directory and run the application. **Objectives:** Figure out how to work with the project.
+Go to `cd chat/sherlock` directory and run the application.

 ```
 @workspace What is sherlock?